 Over a 25-year period (from 1987 to 2012), the National Highway Safety Administration (NHTSA) estimates airbags saved nearly 40,000 lives.
-While airbags offer clear accident support when used properly, they can also contribute to life-threatening and deadly accidents.
+While airbags offer clear accident support when used properly, they can also contribute to life-threatening injuries and wrongful deaths.
 If an airbag fails to deploy or defectively deploys, anyone injured may retain the right to file a personal injury claim.

 How Airbags Work